RagnarGrootKoerkamp/simd-sketch/README.md

   -s <S>                 Bottom-s sketch, or number of buckets [default: 10000] -b <B>                 For bucket-sketch, store only the lower b bits [default: 8]
-      --output <OUTPUT>  Write phylip distance matrix here, or default to stdout -h, --help             Print help
+      --output <OUTPUT>  Write phylip distance matrix here, or default to stdout --save-sketches    Save missing sketches to disk, as .ssketch files alongside the input -h, --help             Print help
 ```